cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 a method of determining how much free time your programmers have~Ari423

+## Dallas Regional

+Who are The Robowranglers taking to Worlds?~Mrcope9

 ## Dance music

 A method of torture so heinous that the CIA outlawed its use in interrogation.~ghostmachine360